Skip to main content

 This original diagram is not a free-body diagram because all the forces necessary to hold the objects in equilibrium are not indicated.
 The only force shown is \(F,\) which is supplied by some external agent, presumably the machine operator.
 We must assume that the wall and floor are still attached to the world and held fixed.

 To perform an equilibrium analysis, we need to develop one or more free-body diagrams and apply the equations of equilibrium to them.
-Free-body diagrams can be drawn for the entire structure, each individual part, and for any combination of connected parts.
-Not all these diagrams will be needed however, and part of the challenge of solving these problems is selecting and drawing only the ones you need.
-In any event, a clear decision must always be made about what is part of the free-body and what is not.
+Free-body diagrams can be drawn for the entire structure, each individual part, and any combination of connected parts.
+Not all these diagrams will be needed, and part of the challenge of solving these problems is selecting and drawing only the diagrams you need.
+In any event, a clear decision must always be made about what is part of the free body and what is not.

 When we separate one body from another loads will appear on both bodies which act to constrain them as they were constrained before the separation.
 These forces and moments must be represented on the free-body diagrams consistently as halves of equal-and-opposite action-reaction pairs.